 According to the U.S. code, cannabis is the plant from which hemp and marijuana are derived.
 More specifically, hemp and marijuana are all classified as Cannabis Sativa.
 There are different strains of cannabis which can produce different effects, for example Cannabis Indica can produce a more relaxed feeling and is helpful for a sleep aid, while Cannabis Sativa can create a more “awake” feeling.
 It is important to note: hemp is NOT marijuana.
 The marijuana plant and the hemp plant are two different plants which both fall under the Cannabis plant type.

 Cannabis plants produce cannabinoids, which are compounds that interact with the body’s endocannabinoid system.
 Simply put: these cannabinoids work as a mediator between the body’s cells, often helping to repair problems in the neurological and other systems.
 Both humans and animals have an endocannabinoid system, and while CBD oil has amazing benefits for people, dogs can benefit the most because they have more endocannabinoid receptors than people.
-Cannabinoids, like Cannabidoil (CBD), are secreted by the hemp plant and can provide relief from anxiety, stress, nausea, joint pain, and many other ailments.
+Cannabinoids, like cannabidiol (CBD), are secreted by the hemp plant and can provide relief from anxiety, stress, nausea, joint pain, and many other ailments.

 Most cannabinoids will not get you “high”.
 In fact, the only cannabinoid with psychoactive effects is THC.

-Hemp can be used to make everything from therapeutic CBD oil to paper, and comes from cannabis plants with less than 0.3 percent THC — that means that it will not give you (or your dog) the “high” feeling that people normally associated with cannabis, because it is non-psychoactive.
+Hemp can be used to make everything from therapeutic CBD oil to paper, and comes from cannabis plants with less than 0.3 percent THC — which means that it will not give you (or your dog) the “high” feeling that people normally associated with cannabis, because it is non-psychoactive.
 However, hemp plants do contain the most beneficial cannabinoids, including CBD.

 A good way to think about hemp versus marijuana, is to think about them as though they are different breeds of dog.
 While a chihuahua and a great dane are the same species, they are both very different in temperament, size, and abilities.
 The same can be said of hemp and marijuana.
 Hemp has cannabinoids that can create profound positive differences in the body (especially in dogs), whereas marijuana can create the “high” that most people associate with cannabis.

 Hemp Oil — Seeds v.
-Leaves
+Flowers

 Okay, but is it legal?